Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 Things to keep in mind:
 - This pattern matches one very specific case for the underlying problem (secrets printed to the log).
 There can be others that do the same thing but would not match.
 For example, funneling the variable through a second variable/the identity function or using an `f""` string instead of the logger string interpolation or ...
 - You can add additional patterns/false-positive patterns/pattern on metavariables to increase the coverage.
 But you will get false positives and negatives anyways.
 - Malicious minds will always be able to get around those patterns.
-So in the end Semgrep rules are good for providing guardrails/codifying standards in a codebase, not preventing any possible issue.
+In the end, Semgrep rules are good for providing guardrails/codifying standards in a codebase, not preventing any possible issue.
 For example enforcing that a logger is used everywhere instead of `print` statements..
 - There are efforts for adding taint analysis and joining findings across files to Semgrep but generally patterns are restricted to a single file/function.

 As you saw, the pattern was basically python code with placeholders wherever necessary.